mzattera/v4j/docs/003/index.md

 # Abstract

-This note discuss the application of k-means clustering algorithms to Voynich pages, showing how the terms in the page strongly correlate with the page illustration type (Herbal, Biological, Pharmaceutical, etc.) and Currier's language (A or B).
+This note discuss the application of k-means clustering algorithms to Voynich pages, showing how the word types in the page strongly correlate with the page illustration type (Herbal, Biological, Pharmaceutical, etc.) and Currier's language (A or B).

 # Previous Works